sesartrumpet/cs386-pennypilot/Reports/Deliverable4.md

 - **Tkinter:** A built-in Python GUI toolkit used to create a desktop application interface for Penny Pilot.
 Tkinter allows for an interactive and user-friendly experience, enabling students to input financial data, visualize budgets, and track savings progress in an intuitive way.

 **Deployment**
+Penny Pilot is designed as a cross-platform desktop application to help students plan study-abroad finances.
+It is launched via a Python script (main.py) that brings up a user interface built with Tkinter.

 **Licensing**